optimis-cookbooks/vhosts/README.md

 Usage
 =====

 Using this cookbook is relatively straightforward.
-Add the desired attributes to a node, or create a role.
+Add the desired attributes to a node, role or in a cookbook.

     % cat roles/rails.rb